tolrug/example-dapp/README.md

 This is Web3 Development.

 ## The Why
-Ethereum is the main layer 1 solution, the blockchain, we at Mycelium are building on.
+The Ethereum blockchain is the main layer 1 solution we at Mycelium are building on.
 No one can turn off Ethereum and it's permissionless, meaning anyone who wants to can participate.
 You can write contracts that perform banking functions and you can write contracts that perform exchange functions on Ethereum.
 All the financial systems built on Ethereum are peer-to-peer and every transaction is transparent.
 There's no need for middlemen if you want finance.

 I'm not here to sell you cryptocurrencies.
 But at Mycelium these are the things we are passionate about.